dedis/cothority/app/conode/README.md

 ## Using CoNode

-Once your CoNode is properly configured and in running mode, you can use it to generate stamps (i.e. multi-signatures) for documents or verify that a document is valid under a given signature.
+Once your CoNode is properly configured and in running mode, you can use it to generate stamps for documents or verify that a document is valid under a given signature.
 Both functions can be called via the `stamp` utility.

 To **generate a stamp**, run